 The contest is a great opportunity for undergraduate students to submit photos that tell a story about their time abroad and share their experience with fellow returnees and the greater campus community.

-Read the rules below and enter the contest by February 7, 2020.
+Read the rules within the tabs of this page and enter the contest by February 7, 2020.

 All Princeton undergraduates who have studied, worked, volunteered, or done research abroad in the past year (whether summer or semester) are eligible and may submit a total of four (4) photos.